 Now let's try to execute an arbitrary WorkflowTrace.
 To do this, we need to store our WorkflowTrace in a file and load it with the -workflow_input parameter.
 I just created the following WorkflowTrace:

 As you can see I just send a ServerHello message instead of a ClientHello message at the beginning of the handshake.
 This should obviously never happen but let's see how the tested server reacts to this.
+We can execute the workflow with the following command:

 The server (correctly) responded with an UNEXPECTED_MESSAGE alert.
 Great!